Meshuggah: I and Catch Thirtythree (2003–2006)

 In February 2004, bassist Dick Lövgren joined Meshuggah.
-The band then recorded and released the I EP, which contains a single, 21-minute track, released on Fractured Transmitter Records.
-Meshuggah spent about six months in total on recording the EP.
+The band recorded and released the I EP, which contains a single, 21-minute track, released on Fractured Transmitter Records.
+Meshuggah spent about six months recording the EP.
 Catch Thirtythree, the only Meshuggah album on which programmed drums have been used, was released the following year in May 2005.
 Seven thousand copies of Catch Thirtythree were sold the first week, and it debuted at No. 170 on the Billboard 200 chart in June 2005.
-The video for the track "Shed" was released in June, and the previous album Nothing sold approximately 80,000 copies in the United States to that date, according to Nielsen SoundScan.
+The video for the track "Shed" was released in June, and the previous album, Nothing, sold approximately 80,000 copies in the United States to that date, according to Nielsen SoundScan.
 Catch Thirtythree earned the band a Swedish Grammy nomination.
-In October 2005, German band Rammstein released a single of their song "Benzin" with a remixed version by Meshuggah.
+In October 2005, German band Rammstein released the single "Benzin" with a remixed version by Meshuggah.

-In December 2005, 10 years after signing its first record deal with the publishing company Warner/Chappell Music Scandinavia, Meshuggah extended its cooperation with the company.
+In December 2005, 10 years after signing its first record deal with publishing company Warner/Chappell Music Scandinavia, Meshuggah extended its association with the company.
 In November 2005, Haake said in an interview that the band was not content with the productions of Chaosphere and Nothing, because, being on tour, they had little time to devote to them.

 A remixed and remastered version of Nothing with rerecorded guitars was released in a custom-shaped slipcase featuring a three-dimensional hologram card on 31 October 2006, via Nuclear Blast Records.
-The release also includes a bonus DVD featuring the band's appearance at the Download 2005 festival and the official music videos of "Rational Gaze", "Shed" and "New Millennium Cyanide Christ".
+The release included a bonus DVD featuring the band's appearance at the Download 2005 festival and the official music videos of "Rational Gaze", "Shed" and "New Millennium Cyanide Christ".